Try Carti Pro free for 14 days.Start free trial →

 Who This Guide Is For

-You already have a Shopify chat app (Tidio, Gorgias, Zipchat, Chatty, Rep AI, Shopify Inbox, etc.) and you want to move to Carti — or you are evaluating what a real cutover looks like before you commit.
+You already have a Shopify chat app (Tidio, Gorgias, Zipchat, Chatty, Rep AI, Shopify Inbox, etc.) and you want to move to Carti.
+Or maybe you're evaluating what a real cutover looks like before you commit.

 This playbook is written for merchants and operators, not developers.
-Where Shopify’s own developer docs clarify behavior (install scopes, theme integrations, uninstall cleanup), we link out so you can go deeper.
+Where Shopify's own docs clarify behavior, we link out so you can go deeper.
+If you're still in the research phase, our Shopify chatbot hub is a good starting point, and how to add a chatbot to Shopify covers installation basics.

 How Installing a Shopify App Actually Works